humank/microservices/README.md

+# Migration from Monolith to MicroServices via DDD approach readiness

 Please fill-up the following questionnaire, it's mandatory to have essential understanding to go to next stage.

 * How many standalone or monolithic service(s) are going to be re-architectured?